cmail-mta/contrib/cmail.md

  \* Accesses cmail-api
  \* Includes interfaces for all modules
  \* Intuitive interface for live configuration
+ \* Allows delegation of privileges to users
+  \* Users can administer their own domains!
  \* Includes simulated routing test

 -------------------------------------------------